SolarArbiter/solarforecastarbiter-core/solarforecastarbiter/reports/templates/template.md

 # {{ name }}

+{# this document is designed to be rendered in 3 steps #}
+{# 1. jinja renders the "prereport" - a markdown file with bokeh html/js tables and metrics graphics #}
+{# 2. jinja renders the "full report" - a markdown file with bokeh html/js with the above plus timeseries and scatter plots #}
+{# 3. pandoc renders the html or pdf version of the full report }

 {# fix this #}
 {% set dash_url = 'https://dev-dashboard.solarforecastarbiter.org' %}

+{# jinja requires that we escape the markdown div specification #}
 {{ '::: {#metadata-table}' }}
 Report Metadata